 The Serapong course, one of two here, was designed by Ronald Fream and completed in 1982.
 He has returned more recently to complete a revamp.

-The first nine is an intimate exchange of holes and starts out with two good short par fourss.
+The first nine is an intimate exchange of holes and starts out with two good short par fours.
 The 3rd, a par five, breaks down the hill toward the sea and, provided you avoid the trees both sides of the fairway from the tee, rewards the strong hitter.
-A strong sequence of holes follows, led by the long par four 4th which strokes 3 on the card's index but is the most difficult hole on the course.
+A solid sequence of holes follows, led by the long par four 4th which strokes 3 on the card's index but is the most difficult hole on the course.
 It always seems to play longer than its announced length which is 385 metres from the back tees perhaps because it is often played into a breeze.
 The lake on the right and the pronounced bottleneck at driver length suggests a shorter club to be played from the tee.
 The safer the tee shot, though, the more ground the second has to cover.
-Indeed I have seen golfers play so safe from the tee here as to bring water into play on the second shot.
+Indeed, some golfers play so safe from the tee here as to bring water into play on the second shot.

 The clever feature of this hole is that the safe options are not cut off by bunkering or any other spurious hazard.
 Rather, an overly safe shot tends to store up problems for later by ensuring the third shot is played to the narrow, raised green.

 The 411-metre par four 14th is often into a prevailing breeze and therefore can play one or even two clubs longer than the card suggests.
 The landing area from the tee is wide enough but well bunkered.
 The fairway has been formed into mounds and the approach shot is confounded by the local breezes and difficulty in measuring the task by eye as the backdrop to the green is formed by the adjacent Port of Singapore and the city centre itself.
 The optical trick is to foreshorten the flag against a background of giant Meccano-like gantries.
 The 15th is played at the water's edge and the second requires a shot to be angled over a rock and around a corner.